Girls wrestling recap.

 Assistant coach, Cole Guerro adds, “We do not stop wrestling until the last girl is.”

-As of March 1st, Morton proudly held 3, ranked wrestlers in the practice room this 2024-2025 seasons.
-The future looks bright for the relatively new girls wrestling program!
-If you are interested or have any questions regarding the 2025-2026 winter seasons don’t be afraid to reach out the head coach Fernando on teams or boys head coach, Hensley.
+As of March 1st, Morton proudly held three ranked wrestlers in the practice room this 2024-2025 season.
+The future looks bright for the new girls wrestling program!
+If you are interested or have any questions regarding the 2025-2026 winter season don’t be afraid to reach out to coach Fernando on teams or boys head coach, Hensley.

 For more: Peek on our journalism page for a recap of state written by genesis Mencia Santos!